kumahq/kuma-website/docs/docs/dev/policies/mesh.md

   ...
 ```

-Kuma consumes all [Policies](/policies) on all namespaces and joins each to an individual `Mesh`, identified by this property.
+Kuma consumes all [Policies](/policies) on the cluster and joins each to an individual `Mesh`, identified by this property.
 :::
 ::: tab "Universal"
 By using the `mesh` property, like: